tinakw/dog-volunteer/README.md

 json webtoken..........bcrypt.........
 bootstrap..............morgan

-The main/central Mongoose model: ObjectId converts objects into 12-byte ObjectId Your "favorite" Express controller method - Router to events Your "favorite" React component "Callback Props" for User Forms (ie.handlesubmit) The client-side routing - frontend/browser/UI handled in components folder Share the experience by answering the following:
+The main/central Mongoose model used: ObjectId, this model converts objects into 12-byte ObjectId.
+My "favorite" Express controller method - Router to events.
+My "favorite" React component are "Callback Props" used for User-Forms (ie.handlesubmit).
+For client-side routing - frontend/browser/UI were handled in components folder.

 My biggest challenge is deployment because you think you're finished but it seems that each platform has its own issues.